-To contribute to the knowledge base of child welfare practice and effective collaboration for children and families through training, evaluation and research, presentations and publications by ULM Social Work faculty and staff.
+To contribute to the knowledge base of child welfare practice and effective collaboration for children and families through training, evaluation, research, presentations and publications by ULM Social Work faculty and staff.

 The Title IV-E Child Welfare Training Project at ULM is a Program to encourage undergraduate social work students to prepare for a public child welfare career.
 Students who participate and complete the program are eligible to apply as a Social Services Specialist Intern with the Louisiana Department of Children and Family Services, which is our state's public child welfare office.
 The LA DCFS provides state sponsored adoptions, foster care services, and child protection services.
 ULM is one of 7 universities who provided child welfare training under a similar federally funded initiative prior to the current statewide Title IV-E initiative.